blabla1337/skf-flask/skf/markdown/knowledge_base/60-knowledge_base--Session_IDs_do_not_timeout.(idl)--.md

 **Solution:**

-Al user sessions should time-out based on logic server-side in order to decrease an attackers attack vector.
+All user sessions should time-out based on logic server-side in order to decrease an attackers attack vector on the user session.